IgrecL/japanese/README.md

 * [jpdb.io](https://jpdb.io/): gives an estimation of the level needed to read/watch given works
 * [Kanji Frequency](https://scriptin.github.io/kanji-frequency/): kanji usage frequency
 * [Aozora Bunko stats](https://core6000.neocities.org/aozora/): number of kanji needed to read Aozora Bunko novels
+  * you need to know 7744 to be able to read all of them

 It's often said that knowing 500 kanji gives you 80% comprehension, 1000 kanji 95% comprehension and 2000 kanji 98% comprehension.
 Even though 95% sounds like a lot, it still means that you don't understand 1 word out of 20 (more or less according to the level of what you are reading).
 These texts, imitating what happens when reading a Japanese text with those 3 levels of kanji, help understand the importance of learning them: